Calvert Cliffs Nuclear Power Plant: Proposal to add a third reactor

 Opponents and supporters of the proposed third reactor at Calvert Cliffs were involved in a series of public hearings before officials of the US Nuclear Regulatory Commission.
-In March 2009, Bill Peil of southern Calvert County asked the Nuclear Regulatory Commission to deny an emissions permit for the reactor due to health and safety concerns he asserted that the plant posed to the community.
+In March 2009, Bill Peil of southern Calvert County asked the NRC to deny an emissions permit for the reactor due to health and safety concerns he asserted that the plant posed to the community.
 UniStar Nuclear Energy President and CEO George Vanderheyden urged the NRC to approve the air permit application.

 In October 2010, Constellation Energy said that it had reached an impasse in negotiations for a federal loan guarantee to build the proposed third reactor.
 The government sought a fee of $880 million on a guarantee of about $7.6 billion, to compensate taxpayers for the risk of default.
 Constellation Energy replied that such a fee would doom the project, “or the economics of any nuclear project, for that matter”.

-In November 2010 a deal to transfer Constellation Energy Group's stake in a nuclear development company to its French partner, EDF Group, closed, according to the SEC.
+In November 2010 a deal to transfer Constellation Energy Group's stake in a nuclear development company to its French partner, EDF Group, closed, according to the U.S. Securities and Exchange Commission.
 A month prior, Constellation agreed to sell its 50 percent stake in UniStar Nuclear Energy to EDF for US$140 million, giving EDF sole ownership of the joint venture and its plans to develop a third unit at Calvert Cliffs in Southern Maryland.
 The deal called for EDF to transfer 3.5 million shares it owns, valued around US$110 million, to Constellation and give up its seat on the Constellation board.
 EDF designee Samuel Minzberg resigned.

-In April 2011 the Nuclear Regulatory Commission (NRC) stated that UniStar is not eligible to build a third reactor, as it is not a US owned company since Constellation pulled out of the partnership in 2010.
+In April 2011 the NRC stated that UniStar is not eligible to build a third reactor, as it is not a US owned company since Constellation pulled out of the partnership in 2010.
 The NRC would continue to process the application, but a license would not be issued until the ownership requirements were met.
 The reactor was estimated to cost $9.6 billion.

 Constellation Energy merged into Exelon in 2012.